Changes in business activities

 Changes occurring in the business activities of a contract employer, such as changes in ownership or company form, can have an impact on the TyEL insurance.
 It’s a good idea to contact Elo when any changes occur.

-Notify Elo of the termination of your TyEL insurance if
+Terminate your TyEL insurance policy if

 - you no longer have any employees that are insurable under TyEL, or